mxttwoods/password-cli/README.md

   -h, --help             display help for command
 ```

-To create a symlink to run "password-cli" from anywhere
+To create a symlink to run `password-cli` from anywhere

 ```bash
 npm link